-MEETING OF THE PUBLIC TRUST BOARD - Thursday 4 th April 2019 Equality, Diversity and Inclusion Strategy 2019-2022 AGENDA ITEM: 16 Report Author and Job Title: Catherine Griffiths, Director of People and Culture Responsible Director: Catherine Griffiths, Director of People and Culture Action Required Approve ⊠ Discuss □ Inform □ Ass sure 🗵 Executive Summary The Equality, Diversity and Inclusion Strategy has been considered by the People and Organisational Development Committee and comments have been reflected within the Strategy.
-The Strategy sets out the Trusts commitment to providing outstanding care and in doing this working with and involving our patients, partners and stakeholders to tackle health inequality in Walsall.
-Equally the Strategy outlines the Trust commitment to making sure our workforce, many of whom live in Walsall, live our values at work and can contribute to our comprehensive improvement programme to achieve our vision of being an outstanding provider by 2022.
-The Strategy aligns to our overall strategy specifically that we want Walsall Healthcare NHS Trust to be recommended as a place to work and recommended as a place to be treated.
-Members of the Trust Board are asked to note that the EDI strategy will remain a dynamic document and will be an iterative document that will enable the Trusts improvement journey.
-There are immediate plans to co-create the detailed action plan that will Recommendation Members of the Trust Board are asked to approve the EDI strategy and note the Equality Objectives contained within the Strategy, along with the EDI Strategy itself will be published on the Trust website during March 2019.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 4 th April 2019 Equality, Diversity and Inclusion Strategy 2019-2022 AGENDA ITEM: 16 Report Author and Job Title: Catherine Griffiths, Director of People and Culture Responsible Director: Catherine Griffiths, Director of People and Culture Action Required Approve ⊠ Discuss □ Inform 🗆 Ass ure  Executive Summary The Equality, Diversity an by the People and Orga comments have been refle The Strategy sets out outstanding care and in o patients, partners and sta Walsall.
+Equally the Strategy outlir our workforce, many of v work and can contribut programme to achieve ou by 2022.
+The Strategy aligns to our Walsall Healthcare NHS work and recommended a Members of the Trust E strategy will remain a dyn document that will enable are immediate plans to co support the delivery of ED inisational Develo ected within the St the Trusts com loing this working akeholders to tack nes the Trust common whom live in Wals e to our compre- r vision of being a overall strategy s Trust to be recom- s a place to be tre Board are asked namic document a the Trusts impro- p-create the detail I outcomes. ppment Committee and rategy.
+Initment to providing with and involving our kle health inequality in mitment to making sure sall, live our values at ehensive improvement an outstanding provider pecifically that we want mended as a place to ated.
+Ito note that the EDI and will be an iterative vement journey.
+There ed action plan that will Recommendation Members of the Trust Board are asked to approve the EDI strategy and note the Equality Objectives contained within the Strategy, along with the EDI Strategy itself will be published on the Trust website during March 2019.
 The detailed action plan supporting the implementation of the EDI Strategy will be co-designed with staff and partners and to future People and OD committee meetings as scheduled for assurance.

-Does this report The report and publication of the EDI strategy supports the Trust's

-mitigate risk included in compliance with its contractual and statutory obligations and duties

-the BAF or Trust Risk relating to Equality and aims to mitigate BAF 009 Failure to

-Registers? please promote, develop and suppor t a culture which values equality,

-outline diversity and inclusion

-Resource implications None

--

-Legal and Equality and The purpose of the EDI strategy is to provide a framework for

-Diversity implications managing and developing the Trust approach to Equality, Diversity

-and Inclusion.

-Strategic Objectives Safe, high quality care □ Care at home □

-, gare, mg. quanty care =

-Partners □ Value colleagues ⊠

-Taide conougues

-Resources
+Does this report The report and publication of the EDI strategy supports the Trust's 0 compliance with its contractual and statutory obligations and duties the BAF or Trust Risk relating to Equality and aims to mitigate BAF 009 Failure to Registers? please promote, develop and suppor t a culture which values equality, outline diversity and inclusion Resource implications None Legal and Equality and The purpose of the EDI strategy • Diversity implications rust approach to Equality, Diversity and Inclusion.
+Strategic Objectives Safe, high quality care Care at home Partners □ Value colleagues ⊠ Resources 🗆